DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 |Credit card|Cielo returns the value via bank credit|300 days after authorization|Yes|
 |Debit card|Cancellation only in API.
 The return of the value is made by the merchant himself|300 days after authorization|No|

-NOTE: Partial cancellations are only available for Credit Card.

 ### Total cancellation

 To cancel a sale that uses a credit card, it is necessary to do a PUT for the Payment feature.
 Cancellation can be made via PaymentID or MerchantOrderId (order number).